simonbrent/Genoverse/docs/api.md

-# Genoverse API
+# API

-The following are methods that can be called on an instance of Genoverse to perform actions required by UI changes external to the instance (i.e. from the website you have integrated Genoverse into).
+The following are methods that can be called on an instance of Genoverse or Genoverse.Track to perform actions required by UI changes external to the instance (i.e. from the website you have integrated Genoverse into).

+## Genoverse API

 #### genoverse.addTracks(tracks [, after ])
 > Add a number of tracks to the genome browser